influxdata/telegraf/plugins/inputs/mongodb/README.md

 Error in input [mongodb]: not authorized on admin to execute command { serverStatus: 1, recordStats: 0 }
 ```

+Some permission related errors are logged at debug level, you can check these
+messages by setting `debug = true` in the agent section of the configuration or
+by running Telegraf with the `--debug` argument.

 ### Metrics:

 - mongodb